-VWT 33 SUMMER VITICULTURE OPERATIONS 3 UNITS
+VWT 33 SUMMER VINEYARD OPERATIONS 3 UNITS

 Vineyard practices for the summer session.
-Class operates the Las Positas College Campus Hill vineyard, with an emphasis on the practical applications of viticulture theory including vine training, canopy management, assessment of insect and disease problems specific to the appellation, irrigation applications relating to soil and leaf moisture and crop estimation.
-2 hours lecture, 3 hours laboratory Transfer: CSU
+Class operates the Las Positas College Campus Hill vineyard, with an emphasis on the practical applications of viticulture theory including vine training, canopy management, assessment of insect and disease problems specific to the appellation, irrigation applications relating to soil and leaf moisture, crop estimation and harvest preparations.
+There is a strong emphasis on practical applications of viticulture.
+2 hours lecture, 3 hours laboratory.
+VWT 10 Introduction to Viticulture is a prerequisite to enroll in this class.
+Transfer: CSU Degree Applicable, Credit Grading Option: GR

-VWT 35 VINEYARD PEST AND DISEASE MANAGEMENT 3 UNITS
+VWT 35 VINEYARD PEST AND DISEASE 3 UNITS MANAGEMENT

 A study of the identification and the biology of common vineyard pests and diseases.
 Techniques and strategies for sampling and monitoring and effective control measures.
 Pest management strategies for insects, weeds and diseases, including bio-control and sustainable agriculture practices in addition to pesticide use, safety and compliance.
 3 hours lecture.
-Transfer: CSU Degree Applicable, Credit Grading Option: OP
+Transfer: CSU

-VWT 38 VINEYARD MANAGEMENT 3 UNITS
+Degree Applicable, Credit Grading Option: OP VWT 38 VINEYARD MANAGEMENT 3 UNITS

 Responsibilities of vineyard management including: diagnosis and correction of problems, vineyard development, financial projections, and budgeting, labor contracting and supervision, and crop sale contracts.
 3 hours lecture.
-Transfer: CSU Degree Applicable, Credit Grading Option: OP
+Transfer: CSU